 Laminate, tile and vinyl floors are common choices for the kitchen because they’re moisture-resistant and cost-effective (especially when compared to hardwood).

-Porcelain and engineered hardwood are also go-to’s among homeowners because they’re resistant to stain, scratch, cleaning agents, and moisture.
+Porcelain and engineered hardwood are also go-to’s among homeowners because they’re resistant to stains, scratches, cleaning agents, and moisture.

 They’re also diverse in the sense that they can easily be color-matched to suit your kitchen countertops, tile backsplash, and of course, appliances.